 For the experimental test case, we will present participants with two types of stimuli, encompassing objects of varying distances (near and far) within the virtual environment.
 The presentation of these stimuli is designed to examine how object size perception is influenced by contextual depth cues.

-Before the first experiment an introduction screen will appear where to save the data and the participants id.
-Can be randomly generated (Fig. 2)